Poor Cosmetic Ingredient NOAEL Data GHS Classified SCCS/CIR Reviewed

 Is Methylene Chloride safe in cosmetics?

-Methylene Chloride is prohibited in cosmetics in both the EU and US due to safety and health concerns.
-The EU classifies Methylene Chloride as "prohibited".
-Safety rating: POOR.
-10 toxicological study endpoint(s) are available in our database.
+Methylene Chloride has a safety rating of "POOR" in our database.
+EU status: prohibited.
+US status: prohibited.
+9 toxicological study endpoint(s) are available in our database.
 This ingredient has been reviewed by cir.

 Is Methylene Chloride allowed in the EU?